LemmySmackett/LemmySmackettCom/content/stories/general/when_the_prophet_died.md

 I told my mother after and she tanned my hide red.
 Then when she was good and done, and I was a blubbering mess, she sat me down and asked what I had to say for myself.

-So I wiped the snot from my nose and tried to articulate a theological point, the best my young mind and mouth could conjure up, which was this:
+So I wiped the snot from my nose and tried to articulate a theological point, the best my young mind and mouth could conjure, which was this:

 "If a booger-picking man could be a prophet, then most anybody could find salvation."